 It might seem like the entire pool of unemployed and employed-but-seeking candidates are available.
 But the truth is that not every applicant is going to be interested in working with a staffing firm.
 And often, a high volume of the best talent is not necessarily going to be connected with you.
 That is unless you make a point of finding them.
 Referrals remain the top source of good quality candidates according to most agencies.
 But building the referral pipeline is a time and resource intensive process.
 This makes the referral pipeline one of the top 4 challenges facing staffing agencies.

 Interestingly, job boards such as Indeed, LinkedIn recruiting tools, and inbound traffic to an agency’s website are also effective.
 But they come in very distant behind referrals.
 The challenge here is more of an opportunity.
 It highlights the fact that there is a chance for a recruiting agency to really pull ahead of the pack by becoming an expert at leveraging one of these other platforms or channels in ways that other firms haven’t figured out yet.
 As one example, with LinkedIn currently undergoing a complete transformation and limiting the functionality of its free services, professionals are looking for the next business networking site to come to the fore.
 The first recruiters to establish a strong presence in these emerging platforms may enjoy an edge.

-For more information about the top 4 challenges facing staffing agencies and ways to make your staffing agency more effective and competitive, talk to our team about incorporating a fully virtual onboarding solution designed for the staffing industry.
+For more information about the top 4 challenges facing staffing agencies and ways to make your staffing agency more effective and competitive, talk to our sales team about incorporating a fully virtual onboarding solution designed for the staffing industry.